harsh06768/harsh06768/README.md

 <!--
 **harsh06768/harsh06768** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-🏫 Hi, I'm Harsh Patel, a passionate Android and Web Developer.I'm Currently a Fourth Year CSE student at Mahakal Institute of Technology, Ujjain <br/>
+🧑‍💻 Hi, I'm Harsh Patel, a passionate Android and Web Developer.
+🏫 I'm Currently a Fourth Year CSE student at Mahakal Institute of Technology, Ujjain <br/>
 🔭 I’m currently working on Android Project <br/>
 🌱 I’m currently learning Advanced Android Development <br/>
 💬 Ask me about Porgramming,Technology,GeoPolitics,World Affairs <br/>